Brochu/brochu.github.io/_posts/2021-5-12-LearningVulkanAPI.md

 - How to use synchronization objects (semaphores, fences) within a graphic pipeline or between GPU and CPU.

 At first, to make sure everything was in order, I rendered a triangle with some color interpolation as they did in the tutorial I was following.
 After I was able to get everything working, I changed the triangle to a full screen quad to be able to test some pixel shader implementation (first one being mandelbrot set render)

+Quick Update: I added some descriptor set that I bound to the fragment shader stage to be able to control the position and the zoom of the rendered mandelbrot set!
+Some new screenshots added

 Here are some screenshots of the rendered results I was able to get: